edgonzalesjr/Automated-Log-and-Threat-Analysis/README.md

 ## Objective

-Write a Python and Bash scripts to automate tasks such as analyzing logs, identifying malicious software, and resolving security issues.
-These scripts assist in identifying odd behavior.
-They check new user accounts, system logs for unsuccessful login attempts, look for warning indications, identify potential threats, and perform safety checks on important directories and logs.
+Write Python and Bash scripts to automate tasks such as Analyzing Logs, Phishing Analysis, Security Monitoring, and Incident Response.
+These scripts will help identify odd behaviors, gather indicators of compromise, inspect authentication logs for unsuccessful local and SSH login attempts, and detect and block brute-force attacks.

 ### Skills Learned

 - Log analysis and parsing: Create scripts to read various log formats and identify odd activity.
-- Malware Analysis: Use hashes to check email files and attachments for potentially dangerous content and compare them to lists of known threats.
+- Phishing Analysis: Use hashes to check email files and attachments for potentially dangerous content.
+- Security Monitoring: Create scripts to keep an eye on authentication logs for local and SSH failed login attempts.
-- Incident Response: Check system logs for security issues and automate procedures to handle incidents like identifying and blocking malicious IP addresses or unsuccessful login attempts.
+- Incident Response: Automate procedures to handle incidents like identifying and blocking malicious IP addresses.
-- System monitoring and security checks: Create scripts to keep an eye on system logs for hardware issues or errors and identify odd new user accounts.
-- Automate threat detection: To filter and examine log files for frequent threats such as brute force logins and SQL injection.
-- Critical Directory Monitoring: Automatically monitor system folders for file changes and identify anomalies.

 ### Tools Used

-- Python: For writing scripts to parse logs, extract IoCs, and perform automated analysis on email files, attachments, and system logs.
+- Python: For writing scripts to parse logs, extract IoCs, and perform automated analysis on email files and attachments.
 - Bash: For automating tasks like parsing system logs, monitoring login attempts, and identifying suspicious activities.
 - Didier Stevens Suite: Collection of Python-based utilities for analyzing and reverse-engineering malware and malicious files.
-- grep and cut commands: Used in Bash for filtering specific log entries based on user-defined parameters.
-- find and ls commands: Used in Bash to search for modified files in a critical directory and output relevant details.
-- sha256: Used for hashing email attachments to verify their integrity and compare against known malicious hashes.

 ## Practical Exercises
 - Python Script: Log Analysis and Parsing